Wofford visits Samford after Glover’s 30-point performance | WTOP News

 Birmingham, Alabama; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Samford takes on the Wofford Terriers after Ques Glover scored 30 points in Samford’s 107-93 loss to the Citadel Bulldogs.
+BOTTOM LINE: Samford faces the Wofford Terriers after Ques Glover scored 30 points in Samford’s 107-93 loss to the Citadel Bulldogs.

-The Bulldogs have gone 8-2 at home.
-Samford has a 5-3 record in games decided by less than 4 points.
+The Bulldogs are 8-2 in home games.
+Samford is fifth in the SoCon in rebounding with 33.0 rebounds.
+Jermaine Marshall leads the Bulldogs with 7.4 boards.

-The Terriers are 6-6 in SoCon play.
-Wofford is third in the SoCon giving up 66.1 points while holding opponents to 45.1% shooting.
+The Terriers are 6-6 in conference games.
+Wofford ranks third in the SoCon shooting 36.9% from 3-point range.

-The teams play for the second time this season in SoCon play.
+The teams square off for the second time this season in SoCon play.
 The Terriers won the last matchup 87-64 on Jan.
 13. B.J.
 Mack scored 18 points to help lead the Terriers to the victory.

-TOP PERFORMERS: Glover is scoring 18.5 points per game with 2.9 rebounds and 4.4 assists for the Bulldogs.
-Logan Dye is averaging 10.7 points and four rebounds while shooting 54.5% over the past 10 games for Samford.
+TOP PERFORMERS: Glover is shooting 48.2% and averaging 18.5 points for the Bulldogs.
+Jaden Campbell is averaging 2.0 made 3-pointers over the last 10 games for Samford.

-Mack is scoring 15.7 points per game and averaging 5.4 rebounds for the Terriers.
-Ryan Larson is averaging 2.1 made 3-pointers over the last 10 games for Wofford.
+Mack is scoring 15.7 points per game with 5.4 rebounds and 2.3 assists for the Terriers.
+Max Klesmit is averaging 10.5 points over the past 10 games for Wofford.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 77.4 points, 31.8 rebounds, 13.6 assists, 7.5 steals and 2.8 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 78.2 points per game.